circlestarzero/EX-chatGPT/README.en.md

 - Markdown and MathJax renderer
 - New Bing like API processing and animation
 - chat history auto saving and loading like chatGPT
 - Shortcut key for quick selection mode is `Tab`.
-And for line break use `Shift + Enter`, while `Enter` sends the message.
+And for line break use `Shift + Enter`, while `Enter` sends the message.`up`,`down` to select previously sent messages, similar to terminal.

 ## Installation